Honors Degree in Psychology or Neuroscience

 Funding.
 Most projects are financially supported through the sponsoring laboratory.
-All Indiana University Bloomington undergraduate students are eligible for Hutton Honors College awards - you do not need to be a member of Hutton to receive an award.
+All Indiana University Bloomington undergraduate students are eligible for Hutton Honors College Research Grants - you do not need to be a member of Hutton to receive a grant.
 The department of Psychological and Brain Sciences makes a number of small monetary awards at the end of the projects to those seniors who have achieved distinction in research such as the Excellence in Research Award and the Cheryl Burnham Buehler Award.

 Benefits.
 The advantages for students who pursue the honors degree, as compared to the regular degree, is that honors degree students are better known by the faculty since courses have small enrollments and more discussion.
 Honors will appear on their transcript and degree.
 Competition for entry to many doctoral programs in psychology or neuroscience is very stiff, so any edge is very worthwhile.
 This project shows the student is committed to the field and has some experience in the research, which is a plus for getting into graduate school.
 Completing an honors project gives students an idea of the area they might want to pursue in graduate studies.
 The individual research project gives the student a good background in research methodology (important for graduate admission), better time management, and possibly publication or presentation at a conference.